The Science Behind Strength Training to Burn Fat

 Looking and feeling your best comes in many different forms, so there is no one-size-fits-all approach when it comes to fitness goals.

-If one of your goals is to burn fat and drop a few pounds, you might already be convinced that you need to resort to cardio and dieting and we’re very happy to share that that’s not necessarily the truth.
+If one of your goals is to burn fat and lose weight, you might already be convinced that you need to resort to cardio and dieting and we’re very happy to share that that’s not necessarily the truth.
 While strength training is usually not considered a part of the burn-fat-and-lose-weight menu, it can actually cause you to burn as much fat, or more, than cardio leading to better overall health.

-From resistance training to HIIT, there are many methods to help you gain more muscle and quickly burn fat.
+From resistance training to HIIT workout, there are many methods to help you gain more muscle and quickly burn fat.
 Today we’re diving into all things strength training and how it can actually help you burn fat and support your health goals for the long haul.

 Create A Bigger Engine To Burn More Fuel

-When you build muscle you are, in effect, building a bigger engine—and what does a big engine do?
+When you build muscle through resistance exercise you are, in effect, building a bigger engine—and what does a big engine do?
 It burns more fuel.

-Even when you aren’t working out your “engine,” it is running—meaning that you are burning more fat and calories even at rest than you would without the strength training.
-When you do high reps or intense weight training it boosts your metabolism, which remains elevated even after you stop working out.
+Even when you aren’t working out your “engine,” it is running—meaning that you are burning more body fat and calories even at rest than you would without the strength training exercise.
+When you do high reps or intense weight training it boosts your resting metabolism, which remains elevated even after you stop working out.
 This is called “Excess Post-Exercise Oxygen Consumption,” or EPOC.

 When you incorporate strength training into your weight loss efforts you can experience an elevation in your metabolism, or EPOC, for far longer than usual.
 One study’s results showed the effects lasting for as long as 38 hours after your workout ends.
 This means that even when you stop weight training, your body is still burning calories.
 On the other hand, when you stop your cardio, your calorie-burning power stops as well.